godxvincent/ubuntufocal64Vagrant/README.md

 - How I can set up my local environment to deploy my dags.
 - How to run a diagram with an specific date?
+- How can I see the subdag without run the main dag?
+- There's a way to see how a dag was during a moment!?
+I mean, the dag had a shape and then and updating was done, can I see in airflow console how was my dag before the update?